-- 5.5.4 Maintain and enhance the walking network to support people all ages and abilities, especially as aging street infrastructure is rebuilt, replaced, and/ or new developments are constructed. - 5.5.5 Complete the pedestrian network by filling in sidewalk gaps and by widening narrow sidewalks for people with wheelchairs and strollers. - 5.5.6 Support improvements to pedestrian facilities (e.g. lighting, wayfinding, weather protection, landscaping, drinking fountains, and sidewalk furnishings) and buffer sidewalks from travel lanes. - 5.5.7 Support safe crossings and intersections (e.g, using curb cuts, mid-street refuges, signalization, lighting, separation buffers, and priority boxes for people cycling) that build on existing Master Municipal Construction Document (MMCD) standards.
-Consider using additional standards developed in the Transportation Association of Canada's (TAC) latest Geometric Design Guide for Canadian Roads.
+- 5.5.4 Maintain and enhance the walking network to support people of all ages and abilities, especially as aging street infrastructure is rebuilt, replaced, and/or new developments are constructed. - 5.5.5 Complete the pedestrian network by filling in sidewalk gaps and by widening narrow sidewalks for people with wheelchairs and strollers. - 5.5.6 Support improvements to pedestrian facilities (e.g., lighting, wayfinding, weather protection, landscaping, drinking fountains, and sidewalk furnishings) and buffer sidewalks from travel lanes. - 5.5.7 Support safe crossings and intersections (e.g, using curb cuts, mid-street refuges, signalization, lighting, separation buffers, and priority boxes for people cycling).
+In order to maintain consistency, use Transportation Association of Canada's (TAC) latest Geometric Design Guide for Canadian Roads where appropriate.